Battle of Khanwa: Background

 Until 1524, Babur's aim was to expand his rule to Punjab, primarily to fulfil the legacy of his ancestor Timur, since it used to be part of his empire.
 Large parts of north India were under the rule of Ibrahim Lodi of the Lodi dynasty, but the empire was crumbling and there were many defectors.
 Babur had already raided Punjab in 1504 and 1518.
 In 1519 he tried to invade Punjab but had to return to Kabul due to complications there.
 In 1520–21 Babur again ventured to conquer Punjab, he easily captured Bhira and Sialkot which were known as the "twin gateways to Hindustan".
 Babur was able to annex towns and cities till Lahore but was again forced to stop due to rebellions in Qandhar.
-In 1523 he received invitations from Daulat Khan Lodi, Governor of Punjab and Ala-ud-Din, Ibrahim's uncle, to invade the Delhi Sultanate.
-Daulat Khan later betrayed Babur and with a force of 40,000 he captured Sialkot from the Mughal garrison and marched towards Lahore.
-Daulat Khan was soundly defeated at Lahore and through this victory Babur became the unopposed lord of Punjab., Babur continued his conquest and annihilated the Lodi sultanate's army in the First Battle of Panipat, where he killed the Sultan and founded the Mughal Empire.
+In 1523 he received invitations from Alam Khan Lodi, brother of Sikandar Lodi, Daulat Khan Lodi, Governor of Punjab and Ala-ud-Din, Ibrahim's uncle, to invade the Delhi Sultanate.
+Alam personally went to Babur's court and told him about the political situation of India.
+Babur agreed after sending some of his nobles to scout Punjab.
+These nobles, after studying the area, approved the plan to invade India.
+However, there were arguments between the Mughals and the Lodi rebels.
+Alam demanded that Babur give Delhi to him after it was conquered, as he was instrumental in inviting the Mughals to invade the weakened Lodi Sultanate.
+Babur refused and thus Alam took his army to besiege Delhi by himself, where his army was defeated by Ibrahim Lodi.
+Daulat Khan also betrayed Babur and with a force of 40,000 he captured Sialkot from the Mughal garrison and marched towards Lahore.
+Daulat Khan was soundly defeated at Lahore and through this victory Babur became the unopposed lord of Punjab.
+Babur continued his conquest and annihilated the Lodi sultanate's army in the First Battle of Panipat, where he killed the Sultan and founded the Mughal Empire.